activityfinder/activityfinder.github.io/index.md

 ![](images/calendar.png)

 Students will be greeted with the calendar page after logging in.
 The calendar displays all events currently in the system.
+Red events are the ones that the current user is attending and blue events are other available events that the user can join.

 ### [Create Event](http://activityfinder.meteorapp.com/ducey/event)